pandas-dev/pandas/web/pandas/community/blog/asv-pandas-grant.md

 to mentor ladies from diverse backgrounds.
 Dorothy got to be part of the Pandas mentorship group.
-At the same time, Lucy was co-organizer of the SciPy Latam conference, and it is from here she met Marc, who was the speaker at that conference, and through this mutual connection, they were able to learn about this benchmarks grant.
+At the same time, Lucy was co-organizer of the SciPy Latam conference, and it is from here she met Marc, who was the speaker at that conference, and through this mutual connection, we were able to learn about this benchmarks grant.

 In brief, by attending conferences, meetups, and social media, you can